nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Q**: I double-clicked the productivenus.jar file but the app is not starting.
 What should I do?
 **A**:
+*For Windows Users:*
 1. Go to the folder where you have downloaded and saved the productivenus.jar file.
 2. Copy the file directory of the folder.
 The file directory is labelled in the diagram below.
 DIAGRAM
 3. Open your command interpreter.
-To do so, press the Windows key, type in `cmd` and press ENTER.
+To do so, press the Windows key on your keyboard, type in `cmd` and press ENTER.
 4. Your command interpreter will start, and the command interpreter should look something similar to the diagram below.
 <br>
 DIAGRAM